Train

-10 Things You Might Not Have Known About A Marathon
+10 Things You Might Not Know About A Marathon

 The marathon is often referred to as the ‘classic distance’.
 But do you know everything there is to know about the 26.2mile event and how it has developed over the years?
 Here’s 10 marathon facts you might not have known!